datacentricdesign/iob22/assignments/05-covid-dashboard/step3.md

 This is all we need to describe the chart.

-- The schema, like for SVG, is a link to the rule definitions of Vega - all element that we can put in this JSON structure to be considered as a valid Vega chart;
+- The schema, like for SVG, is a link to the rule definitions of Vega - all elements that we can put in this JSON structure to be considered as a valid Vega chart;
 - The title of the chart;
 - The data, an array of values to show on the chart.
 Here it is empty, each time we will show the chart, we will get the latest data and insert them here;
 - The mark specifies the shape of the chart.
 For now we will leave Vega generate a default bar chart;
 - The encoding is the place where we define what should go where.
 There is an `x` and `y` axes.
 Looking at the data extract below (from our own server), the total confirmed cases per country appears as the key `TotalConfirmed` in each country.
 We use this key for `x`, it is a number, we use the type `quantitative`.
 Similarly for the `y` axes, we use the key `Country` in each country, this time with a type `nominal` (not numbers, and no meaning out of a sorting).
-Note that the countries are on the `y` axis so that the long list of countries unfold vertical.
+Note that the countries are on the `y` axis so that the long list of countries unfolds vertically.
 The other way around would also work.

 ![Assignment 5 - Sample data total confirmed ]({{site.baseurl}}/assets/images/assignment5-step3-total-confirmed.png)

-This is all the details needed for Vega to generate a bar chart.
+These are all the details needed for Vega to generate a bar chart.
 We now need to bring in the data.

 # Dictionary

-We briefly mentioned `dict` in the previous Step to wrap an list of data in a JSON data structure with key/value pair.
+We briefly mentioned `dict` in the previous step to wrap an list of data in a JSON data structure with key/value pair.
 A `dict` is the equivalent of JSON in Python.
 It is an object composed of key/value pairs which we can manipulate in Python.
 All JSON data structures are mapped into `dict` to be manipulated.

 We define a `dict` with curly brackets as mentioned in the previous step.